5l1v3r1/ssp-backend/README.md

 ### Config
 [openshift/ssp-backend-template.json#L303](https://github.com/SchweizerischeBundesbahnen/ssp-backend/blob/master/openshift/ssp-backend-template.json#L303)

 We are currently migrating from environment variables (with OpenShift template parameters) to a yaml config file.
-Most of the config options are compatible with bot formats (and can be set as environment variables or in the `config.yaml` file).
+Most of the config options are compatible with both formats (can be set as environment variable or in the `config.yaml` file).
 The yaml config was introduced, because we needed more complex data structures.

 e.g. The Openshift config must be set in `config.yaml` (see `config.yaml.example`):